 About Susan McKendry

 I am a registered Social Worker in Ontario, Canada and I have a private practice in the East end of Barrie, Ontario.
-I completed my certification with the Academy of Cognitive Therapy in July 2016 and shortly afterward, I was granted certification with the Canadian Association of CBT Therapists.
+I completed my certification with the Academy of Cognitive Therapy and the Canadian Association of CBT in July 2016.
 I am an ongoing member of the Association of Social Workers and the Professional College of Social Workers.
 I graduated from Laurentian University in 1992 and I completed my Master’s Degree in Social Work at the University of Toronto in 1993.

 My career path has offered me a number of valuable learning opportunities including work in hospitals, adult and children’s mental health, schools and in youth rehabilitation.
 I have worked in the field of custody access, crisis of disclosure with the Children’s Aid Society, the Native Residential Schools Victims Support & Crisis Program, the Internet Child Exploitation Program, and Victim Crisis Assistance Program.
-My full time private practice has been in existence since 2000 and I serve children over the age of twelve, youth and adults with anxiety disorders and depression.
+My private practice has been in existence since 2000 and I presently serve children over the age of fourteen and adults with anxiety disorders, eating disorders and depression.

-From 2009 to 2016, I pursued relevant professional learning and supervision opportunities including the completion of over 400 hours of CBT training with various leaders in the field including Dr. Phillip Kendall, Dr. Christine Padesky, Dr. Dennis Greenberger, Dr. Judith Beck, to name a few.
+From 2009 to 2017, I pursued relevant professional learning and supervision opportunities including the completion of over 400 hours of CBT training with various leaders in the field.
 In 2012, I met the requirements for certification with the National Association of CBT therapist (Dr. Also Pucci).
-More recently, I completed my Anxiety Specialist Certification with the University of Toronto.
-My professional focus continues to be providing CBT for anxiety disorders and depression (youth and adults) and I continue to work with many anxious youth in the community who are juggling the demands of school and mental health issues.
+In 2016, I completed the Anxiety Specialist Certification with the University of Toronto.
+This year, I completed the CBT-E training for eating disorders which I now provide as a component of my practice.

-Certification with the Academy has created the very opportunities that I was striving for.
+Certification in CBT has created the very opportunities that I was striving for.
 There is an incredible wealth of new learning through access to the largest network of skilled CBT therapists and leaders in the field.
 I have taken advantage of direct and indirect clinical feedback from the most knowledgeable educators in the CBT field.
 The impact of my training and certification has undoubtedly been invaluable in terms of knowledge, personal and professional growth, clinical confidence and most importantly, better treatment outcomes for my clients.
-The certification process appears to have created a form of personal accountability for my work as I strive for “evidence based” and “gold standard” models of treatment for my clients.
+The certification process created a form of personal accountability for my work as I strive for “evidence based” and “gold standard” models of treatment for my clients.

-My clinical work and my interactions with other CBT clinicians have challenged me to keep refining my skills and I take every opportunity to continue learning and challenge myself to reach higher.
-Over the years, I have developed many professional collaborative relationships in my community and I am delighted to be able to have conversations with physicians, psychiatrists and other mental health professions about ways in which CBT may assist their clients/patients with a wide variety of problems.
+Over the years, I have developed many professional collaborative relationships and I am delighted to be able to have conversations with physicians, psychiatrists and other mental health professions about ways in which CBT may assist their clients/patients with a wide variety of problems.

-Through the Academy and through the Anxiety and Depression Association of America, I have been fortunate to connect with a handful of other certified CBT therapists in Ontario and this has increased communication locally and it will undoubtedly increase the opportunities to network with likeminded professionals in Canada including opportunities for peer supervision and other clinical opportunities.
+Throughout the certification process, I have been fortunate to connect with a handful of other certified CBT therapists in Ontario.
+This has increased communication locally and it will undoubtedly increase the opportunities to network with like minded professionals in Canada including opportunities for peer supervision and other clinical opportunities.
 Presently, I am the only Diplomate or certified CBT therapist in Barrie, Ontario and my hope is that this will change.
 There are some obvious challenges when living in a small community especially as it relates to the ability to secure supervision hours for certification.
-My goal is support my colleagues who wish to obtain their certification with the America or the Canadian Association of CBT.
+My goal is support my colleagues who wish to obtain their certification with either the American or the Canadian Associations of CBT.

 Susan McKendry, M.S.W., RSW